Ahmad Mirza Azd es-Saltaneh

-Prince Ahmad Mirza Azd es-Saltaneh (1891-1939), was the last son of Nasser al-Din Shah and princess Turan es-Saltaneh and full brother of Zahra Khanom Tadj es-Saltaneh.
+Prince Ahmad Mirza Azd es-Saltaneh (1891–1939), was the last son of Naser al-Din Shah Qajar and princess Turan es-Saltaneh and full brother of Tadj al-Saltaneh.

 He studied Military at Theresianum in Austria, with his brother Yamin ed-Dowleh.
-During Azd es-Saltaneh and Yamin ed-Dowleh stay in Austria, Franz Joseph I generously received the brothers of Shah and several times invited them to his palace.
+During Azd es-Saltaneh and Yamin ed-Dowleh's stay in Austria, Franz Joseph I generously received the brothers of the then Mozaffar ad-Din Shah Qajar and several times invited them to his palace.

 In 1913, when Mohammad Hassan Mirza lived in Tabriz, Prince Azd es-Saltaneh was the Military commander of Azerbaijan.
 Ahmad Mirza did not have any children.
-He died in 1939 and buried in Qom.
+He died in 1939 and was buried in Qom.